microsoft/conversational-speaker/README.md

 Human: I am doing well!
 Computer:
 ```
-In this way, we have the AI build a simple history for itself by having our prompt engine remember previous interactions and send them back to the AI in subsequent interactions.
-Check out `PromptEngineHandler.cs` for how we process interactions and call into OpenAI.
+In this way, the AI builds a simple history for itself by having the prompt engine remember previous interactions and send them back to the AI in subsequent interactions.
+Check out `PromptEngineHandler.cs` for how the interactions are processed and call into OpenAI.
 For more information on prompt design, check out https://beta.openai.com/docs/guides/completion/prompt-design.

 ## Speaking
-And last, but not least, we head back to Azure Cognitive Services for its text-to-speech feature to give a voice to our AI.
+And last, but not least, the AI needs a voice!
 ```C#
 // AzCognitiveServicesSpeaker.cs
 SpeechConfig speechConfig = SpeechConfig.FromSubscription(_options.Key, _options.Region);